Understand Hurricane Categories to Prepare Your Business for Damage

 Understanding the different hurricane categories and what they mean can help you prepare your business for hurricanes of any size.

-Once again, Atlantic hurricane season has arrived, which means it’s time for businesses to start preparing for potential impact.
-The National Oceanic and Atmospheric Administration (NOAA) has predicted a near-normal season, but that still means there may be one or more severe storms with disastrous effects.
+Once again, Atlantic hurricane season has arrived, which means businesses should start preparing for potential impact.
+The National Oceanic and Atmospheric Administration (NOAA) has predicted an above-average season for 2024, which means there is a high likelihood of severe storms with disastrous effects.

-The first line of defense in protecting your people and assets is a preparedness plan that takes into account the five hurricane categories.
+The first line of defense in protecting your people and assets is a preparedness plan that takes into account the five tiers of tropical cyclones and hurricane strength.
 But first, a quick history lesson:

 In the 1970s, Miami engineer Herbert Saffir teamed up with Robert Simpson, the director of the National Hurricane Center (NHC).
 Their mission: develop a simple scale to measure hurricane intensity and the potential damage storms of varying strength could cause to residential and business structures.